koii-network/docs/run-a-node/task-nodes/how-to-run-a-desktop-node.md

 We will get more into task settings in another tutorial coming soon.

 You are all set running your first task.
-Invite your friends to run a node so they can be part of the revolution - and referral codes are coming soon so you can earn some tokens when they do!
+Invite your friends to run a node so they can be part of the revolution - and referral codes are coming soon, so you can earn some tokens when they do!

 Jump in the [Koii Discord](https://discord.gg/koii) if you have any questions and [learn more about writing your own tasks](https://docs.koii.network/develop/microservices-and-tasks/what-are-tasks/) using the power of thousands of computers worldwide!